Dr. Gilles Storelli

 1. Research Background

-Metabolism is not just about energy production -it produces cellular building blocks and signaling molecules that are absolutely necessary for the development, reproduction, and maintenance of homeostasis in all organisms (See Storelli et al., 2019 as a reference).
+Metabolism is not just about energy production: it produces cellular building blocks and signaling molecules that are absolutely necessary for the development, reproduction, and maintenance of homeostasis in all organisms (See Storelli et al., 2019 as a reference).
 The overall metabolic capabilities of metazoans are encoded in their genome and in their microbiome (the set of genes carried by symbiotic microorganisms).
 Our group is interested in the mechanisms that regulate metabolism in animal hosts and their microbiota.
-We want to understand how ruptures in host-microbe metabolic interactions contribute to disorders such as inflammatory bowel diseases or cancer.
-We also believe that these studies will broaden our understanding of ageing, a complex biological process characterized by nutritional, metabolic, and immune alterations.
+We want to understand how perturbations in host-microbe metabolic interactions contribute to disorders such as inflammatory bowel diseases or cancer.
+We also believe that these studies will advance our understanding of aging, a complex biological process characterized by nutritional, metabolic, and immune alterations.

 2. Research questions addressed by the group:

-Our current projects are centered around host-microbe metabolic interactions and their impacts on health and disease.
+Our current projects focus on host-microbe metabolic interactions and their impacts on health and disease.

 • We study how metabolism is regulated during bacterial infection.
-We observed that pathogenic bacteria trigger “metabolic switches” in the intestine.
-We currently investigate the mechanisms that underlie these responses, and whether these metabolic adjustments play protective roles for the host.
+We observed that pathogenic bacteria trigger metabolic switches in the intestine.
+We are currently investigating the mechanisms that underlie these responses and whether these metabolic adjustments play a protective role for the host.

 • We discovered that select metabolic pathways suppress inflammatory bowel disease and sedentary behavior.
 We are currently dissecting these connections between metabolism, inflammatory signaling, and the gut-brain axis.

-• We have evidence that hosts and bacteria cooperate to regulate gastrointestinal transit, a vital but underappreciated factor that shapes nutrition in both partners.
-We wish to discover the bacterial activities and the host factors that regulate this complex physiological process.
+• We have evidence that hosts and bacteria cooperate to regulate gastrointestinal transit, a vital but underappreciated factor that supports nutrition in both partners.
+We aim to discover the bacterial activities and the host factors that regulate this complex physiological process.

 3. Possible project(s):